Comment

 What is worse is that it implies either or both of two things.
 One, that ministers think they are more likely to get what they want by going public with their demands.
 Two, that ministers think that their standing in the party is enhanced by being known as having resisted Reeves’s “austerity”.

 Keir Starmer is entitled to be impatient with both those assumptions.
-He made it crystal clear during the election campaign that the state of the public finances that Labour would inherit if it formed a government would be terrible.
+He made it crystal clear during the election campaign that the public finances were in such a state that Labour would face difficult choices if it formed a government.
 That was why he refused to promise to raise the two-child limit on benefits, before the election and afterwards.

 As for ministers playing to the “higher public spending” gallery in the Labour Party, he might have expected a bit of loyalty, especially as he has just delivered the party’s second-biggest election victory.